WalterGropius/tmobile-ar-ai/README.md

 # Real-time Modem info in the browser with YOLOv7 and TF.JS

-This repository is an implementation of Yolov7 using Tensorflow.js.
+This is an online interactive modem installation guide using MindAr and a custom implementation of Yolov7 using Tensorflow.js.
 The code runs directly on the browser and the detector was trained on the modem dataset to recognizes up to [17 different classes]

 ## References